 Keep in mind that employee files and records PHI do not fall under HIPAA.
 Hence, even if such records include information regarding the health of your employees, act is still not applicable.
 Since many employees are not aware of this fact, some may end up filing violations, particularly with the Office for Civil Rights (OCR).
 In turn, the investigation process ends up costing the organization both money and time to defend.

-Make sure that your human resource department implements procedures and policies that protect the records that employees think are secure.
-For instance, you may consider training the management about incorrect queries that seem to trigger PHI.
+Make sure that your human resources department implements procedures and policies that protect the records that employees think are secure.
+For instance, you may consider training the management of incorrect queries that seem to trigger PHI.